 Apps that make us go ooooh

-Depending on whether you pin your colours to the Android or Apple mast, there’s between 2.1 and 2 million apps at your fingertips, just begging for that coveted place on your home screen.
+Depending on whether you pin your colours to the Android or Apple mast, there’s around 2 million apps at your fingertips, just begging for that coveted place on your home screen.

 From the downright bizarre to the weirdly brilliant, via the ones we just take for granted, it’s fair to say that if you’ve thought of it, there’s probably an app for it.